ruhajaved/ENEL369_AMReceiverProject/README.md

 ### Problem Statement

-Using your knowledge of amplifier circuits, design an AM receiver system, consisting of active filter, envelope detection, baseband amplifier, and output buffer circuits.
-Use NI Multisim to simulate the design.
+Using knowledge of amplifier circuits, iteratively design an AM receiver system, consisting of active filter, envelope detection, baseband amplifier, and output buffer circuits.
+Use NI Multisim to simulate the design, and use the project questions provided to drive developement and record results.

 ### Project Objective